 The European Association of Science Editors (EASE) is an internationally oriented community of individuals from diverse backgrounds, linguistic traditions and professional experience who share an interest in science communication and editing.

 Guidelines and Resources for Scientific Writing & Publishing

 for early career and less experienced researchers

-This Toolkit is designed to help published and unpublished researchers become respected members of the international scientific communityby improving their ability to publish articles in peer reviewed scientific journals.
-The Toolkit consists of 12 modules, each one phrased in terms of a key resource need, such as how to identify the most appropriate journal for a paper, how to prepare a publishable manuscript, and how to negotiate the peer review process.
-Each module provides a list of resources that have been assembled from a variety of different books, articles, websites and other sources.
-The Toolkit was prepared particularly for junior researchers from non-English or developing countries and aims at increasing authors’ confidence in writing and submitting articles.
+This Toolkit is designed to help published and unpublished researchers become respected members of the international scientific community by improving their ability to publish articles in peer reviewed scientific journals.
+It was prepared particularly for junior researchers from non-English speaking, or developing countries and aims to increase authors’ confidence in writing and submitting articles.

 The Toolkit is sponsored by a variety of organizations, including the European Association of Science Editors and the International Society of Addiction Journal Editors.